vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/122/01_pra_vaH.md

 part. of the root aor. of √pā ‘drink’.
 The noun is the more common (6x), while the part. is most likely found only in vs. 4 of this same hymn (du. pā́ntā) and as nom. pl.

 in IX.98.8 (q.v.).
-This distribution of forms is found in Lub, with the part. listed under √pā (‘drink’) and the nom. stem pā́nta- separate.
+This distribution of forms is found in Lubotsky, with the part. listed under √pā (‘drink’) and the nom. stem pā́nta- separate.

 The construction of the second hemistich is much discussed, including the function of the instrumentals.
 See esp.
 Oldenberg and Renou